aaugustin/datedelta/README.rst

 In both cases, the result must be changed to the first day of the next month.

-Provided periods are represented by (start date inclusive, end date exclusive), this method gives consistent results.
-(This representation of periods is akin to 0-based indexing, which is the convention Python uses.)
+This method gives consistent results provided periods are represented by (start date inclusive, end date exclusive) — that's [start date, end date) if you prefer the mathematical notation.
+This representation of periods is akin to 0-based indexing, which is the convention Python uses.

 For example, if someone subscribes for a year starting on 2016-02-29 inclusive, the end date must be 2017-03-01 exclusive.
 If it was 2016-02-28 exclusive, the